The Granite State Over 30 Baseball League

 Is The Granite State Over 30 Baseball League a legitimate charity?

-Based on AI analysis of IRS 990 filings, The Granite State Over 30 Baseball League (EIN: 20462428) some concerns.
-Mission Score: 70/100.
-1 red flag identified, 3 strengths noted.
+The Granite State Over 30 Baseball League (EIN: 20462428) is a registered tax-exempt nonprofit based in New Hampshire.
+Our AI analysis gives it a Mission Score of 70/100.
+1 red flag identified.
+3 strengths noted.
+Financial health grade: D.

 How does The Granite State Over 30 Baseball League spend its money?